bast/paragliding-aerodynamics/slides.md

 <img src="img/lift-drag-coefficients.png"
      alt="Lift and drag coefficients"
-     style="width: 600px;" />
+     style="width: 550px;" />

 .cite[[Pilot’s Handbook of Aeronautical Knowledge, Chapter 5, Aerodynamics of Flight, FAA-H-8083-25B](https://www.faa.gov/regulations_policies/handbooks_manuals/aviation/phak/media/07_phak_ch5.pdf)]

 - Data is for a specific airfoil (not a paraglider but it is still relevant)
 - Increasing angle of attack (AOA) -> increasing drag and increasing lift
+- At a certain AOA, this airfoil stalls
 - There is an AOA with optimal glide (optimal L/D ratio)
 - A paraglider is typically trimmed to fly close to optimal glide when hands-up
-- At a certain AOA, this airfoil stalls
+- On a paraglider we also want to avoid a too low AOA (more about it later)

+---

+## What affects lift?

+- Speed: lift increases quadratically with speed

+- AOA: lift increases linearly with AOA

+- Wing area: lift increases linearly with the area

+- Shape (airfoil)

+- Aspect (indirectly)

+---

+class: center, middle, inverse

+# How can we change the AOA on a paraglider?

 ---